peteclt92/sshot/README.md

-# SShot - Simple Screenshot Sharing
+# CloudClip - Instant Screenshot Sharing

 A minimalistic webapp for uploading screenshots and getting instant shareable links.